NextGenTechBar/HemmTree/README.md

   </li>
 </ol>

+<b>Wrong colors?</b> Some Neopixel LED strips use different color orders.
+By default, HemmTree sends commands in the Red,Green,Blue (RGB) format.
+However, if your strip expects commands in, for example, the GRB format, "red" will show as green and "green" will show as red.
+To correct this, there are special pins you can ground on the microcontroller to instruct it to change how colors are shown.
+* <b>RGB: </b>Do not make any additional connections
+* <b>BRG: </b>Solder pin D4 permenantly to GND
+* <b>GRB: </b>Solder pin D15 permenatly to GND

 <p></p>

 ### FIRMWARE UPDATES
-<br>If you want to add new special modes, or make any other changes, GitHub OTA updates let you wirelessly update the code on all ESPs simultaniously.
+If you want to add new special modes, or make any other changes, GitHub OTA updates let you wirelessly update the code on all ESPs simultaniously.

   1) <b>Modifying the code</b><br>
         If you would like to deploy updates to all ESPs, make your modifications to the HemmTree2021.ino code, then increment FirmwareVer in code.
 (BE CAREFUL!
 If you accidentally make a change that breaks the wifi connection code or firmware update code, you could cause all ESPs to become inaccessible and need re-flashed over USB.
 It is highly recommended to test the new code by uploading it over USB to a test ornament (with old FirmwareVer variable) before deploying it OTA to all ornaments.)